jmarihawkins/python-challenge-1/readme.md

 # Output

 The output of the program consists of an interactive ordering process where customers select items from the menu, specify quantities, and receive feedback on their order.
 Finally, they see a summary of their order with the total cost.

+# Summary

+Overall, this script provides a simple interactive interface for customers to browse the menu, place orders, and receive a summary of their selections.
+It automates the process of order taking and calculation, making it convenient for both customers and the food truck operator.

 # Modifications